UX Research • UI Design

 Usability Issues

-Video: Some participants said the movies on the service pages were distracting or overwhelming
+Video: Some participants said the videos on the service pages were distracting or overwhelming

-Video: Rather than feature the autoplay videos on the landing pages, introduce static hero images with a CTA to play videos at users' choce
+Video: Rather than feature the autoplay videos on the landing pages, introduce static hero images with a CTA to play videos at users' choice

 Gallery Filters: Participants asked for the option to select or deselect all filters